 Insurance companies are infamous for devising tactics to reduce their liability if policyholders attempt to file claims.
 However, some of these dubious and illegal tactics violate the agreements they have made with their customers when underwriting the policies.

-Our Chicago, Illinois homeowner insurance claims lawyers at our firm have years of experience and have helped people from all parts of Illinois when a dangerous condition or negligent conduct results in an injury.
+Each Chicago homeowners insurance personal injury claims lawyer at our firm has years of experience and has helped people from all parts of Illinois when a dangerous condition or negligent conduct results in an injury.